rutavmodi25/TerraformProject/README.md

 - To run the Docker container interactively, execute:

 		make docker-run
   This command will create a Docker container based on the previously built image.
 It mounts the current directory ($(shell pwd)) inside the container at the WORKDIR location.
-You can interact with the container's shell to
+  This command will also execute the Python script which will create our terraform files and apply them.
+Also added a test module that will test our functionality and output our results.
 # Launch Docker Shell
 - To launch the docker shell, execute:

 		make docker-shell
   This command will launch the docker shell. run Terraform commands.

-This command will also execute the Python script which will create our terraform files and apply them.
-Also added a test module that will test our functionality and output our results.

 # Cleaning Up
 - To remove the Docker image from your system, use: